 "Your home should be your sanctuary.
-A calm place that makes you happy, relaxed, and gives you the ability to recharge," says Pacific Northwest based interior and architectural designer Katie Hackworth.
-After seeing images of her projects across the Seattle-area you'll see why she considers home to be a sactuary.
+A calm place that makes you happy, relaxed, and gives you the ability to recharge," says Pacific Northwest-based interior and architectural designer Katie Hackworth.
+After seeing images of her projects across the Seattle area you'll see why she considers home to be a sanctuary.
 Katie is known for her quality craftsmanship, attention to restoration, and timeless design.
 She talked with us about how to add interest and character to a space, her take on trends, and what she loves most about living in the PNW.

 Tell us a little bit about Katie Hackworth Design and how you got started.

-Shortly after completing the renovation, we sold, purchased another lot, and I set forth designing the next.
-During construction this second time around, I took a leap of faith and started a boutique-style design build company… and that is where it all began.
+Shortly after completing the renovation, we sold and purchased another lot, and I set forth designing the next.
+During construction this second time around, I took a leap of faith and started a boutique-style design-build company… and that is where it all began.

 What are a few of your favorite things about living in the Pacific Northwest?

 From snow-topped mountains to lush evergreen forests and deep blue lakes (all of which are seen on my commute)… the Northwest has a calming effect and you can’t help but be inspired by its natural palette and textures.

 How does living in the PNW influence your design?

 Unfortunately, we do have a number of gray days here in Seattle.
 Bringing as much natural light into your home as possible is so important.
 I pay close attention to this as a new home or space is being developed.
 Your home should be your sanctuary.
 A calm place that makes you happy, and relaxed, and gives you the ability to recharge.